 No matter how responsible of a driver you are, you have no control over the other drivers on the road.
-Because of this, there’s always the chance you may end up as the victim of a car accident.
-Automobile accidents can result in devastating consequences for the victim and their loved ones, which is why our Little Rock car accident lawyers at McMath Woods P.A. are dedicated to helping you navigate the complexities of handling the aftermath of a wreck.
+Because of this, there’s always the chance you may end up as the victim of a collision.
+Automobile accidents can result in devastating consequences for the victim and their loved ones, which is why our Little Rock car accident lawyers at McMath Woods P.A., are dedicated to helping you navigate the complexities of handling the aftermath of a wreck.

 That’s where we come in.
-Our injury law attorneys provide our clients with comprehensive legal representation to pursue full and fair compensation to aid with recovery and financial burdens.
-If you or a loved one have been injured or worse in a car accident and are considering seeking legal representation, it’s important to understand why vehicle accidents happen, Arkansas’ car insurance and accident laws, and how you can seek justice with our law firm.
+Our personal injury law attorneys provide our clients with comprehensive legal representation to pursue full and fair compensation to aid with recovery and financial burdens.
+If you or a loved one has been injured or worse in an automobile accident and are considering seeking legal representation, it’s important to understand why vehicle accidents happen, Arkansas’ car insurance and accident laws, and how you can seek justice with our law firm.

 Understanding Why Car Accidents Happen

-While car accidents related to the weather and road conditions are not always preventable, the majority of car accidents are.
+While auto collisions related to the weather and road conditions are not always preventable, the majority of them are.
 The unfortunate fact is that many accidents are the result of negligent drivers who commit the irresponsible and illegal acts listed below.

 Drunk Driving.
 Drivers with a blood alcohol concentration higher than 0.08 percent are considered to be driving under the influence.
-Reaction times are significantly slowed, and the brain has difficulty processing information and reasoning.
-According to the Centers for Disease Control and Prevention, nearly 2,000 people were killed in crashes involving drunk drivers in Arkansas from 2003 to 2012.
+Reaction times are significantly slowed and the brain has difficulty processing information and reasoning.
+According to the Centers for Disease Control and Prevention (CDC), nearly 1,800 people were killed in crashes involving drunk drivers in Arkansas from 2003 to 2012.

 Fatigued Driving.
 Arkansas takes driving drowsy seriously.
 If a driver decides to get behind the wheel after being awake for more than 24 hours, they can be charged with fatigued driving.
 In the event of a serious accident, the driver can be found guilty of negligent homicide.

 Speeding.
 Arkansas also takes speeding seriously.
-The state’s absolute speed limit law means that even if a driver is driving one mile per hour over the stipulated speed limit, they can be stopped and ticketed.
+Their absolute speed limit law means that even if a driver is driving one mile per hour over the stipulated speed limit, they can be stopped and ticketed.
 This is especially true in school and work zones.
-Speeding on interstate highways is also very common and contributes to many accidents our state witnesses.

 Failure to Yield.
 Drivers need to understand they do not always have the right of way.
 When this isn’t understood, accidents can happen.
 Obeying traffic signals and signs is an important part of being a responsible and diligent driver.